“How do I use this tool, specifically to promote my business?”

 Tech titan HP recently utilized LinkedIn services for greater emotional engagement with its social media audience.
 This move resulted to a reported 300,000 new unique followers within two months.

 This step led to a reported 300,000 new unique followers within two months and an increased attrition and engagement rate.
-Moreover, it even provided a 2.5 increase in customers who refer the company’s products to friends, family, and acquaintances.
+It even provided a 2.5 increase in customers who refer the company’s products to friends, family, and acquaintances.

 One of the biggest mistakes people commit while using LinkedIn or other social sites is lazily waiting while generating traffic.